-SCO Summit: PM Modi, Putin & Xi enter hall together, Trump are you watching?
+SCO Summit: Modi slams Pakistan on terrorism amid camaraderie with Putin & Xi

-Kolkata: Prime Minister Narendra Modi tore into Pakistan over terrorism without naming it while addressing the SCO Summit at Tinjisn in China on Monday.
+Kolkata: Prime Minister Narendra Modi tore into Pakistan over terrorism without naming it while addressing the SCO Summit at Tianjin in China on Monday.

 “India has been a victim of terrorism.
 The recent Pahalgam attack being an example, it is important to assess the role of neighbouring countries in promoting terrorism,” he said.